BaptisteAmice/ALASQA/benchmark/Inputs/qald_10_modifications.md

 ## 2
-among the characters in the witcher, who has two unmarried partners, Yennefer of Vengerberg and Triss Merigold? the old response was Yennefer of Vengerberg instead of ....
+among the characters in the witcher, who has two unmarried partners, Yennefer of Vengerberg and Triss Merigold? the old response was Yennefer of Vengerberg instead of Geralt de Riv

 # Corrected obsolete SPARQL query